 Write a Guest Blog Post for a Similar Audience

 Guest blogging is big in the blogging world, but it may not be as obvious a platform for the direct sales world.

-One way to build your credibility is to have published work on your area of expertise out there on the interwebz.
+One way to build your credibility is to have published work on your area of expertise online.
 Find an influential blogger who writes for a similar audience and offer to write a blog post for them.
-Usually, bloggers ask for 1,000-1,500 words and a few images; you can write about an awesome product, the company (and its benefits for consultants) or something in your industry in general.
+Usually, bloggers ask for 1,000-1,500 words and a few images.
+You can write about an awesome product, your company (and its benefits for consultants), or something generally about your industry.